FISCAR Inter-Marque

 Qualifying

 Heavy cloud hung over the circuit for qualifying but the track was dry.
 The anticipated battle for pole did not really materialise as David Alexander clocked a 1.23.461 to annex it in his Lotus Elite, over a second clear of Jonathan Abecassis in his Austin Healey 100/4.
-Jonathan’s time of 1.24.571 was itself over a second ahead of the LECo of Scott Quattlebaum who recorded a 1.25.887 although the gap to 4th placed Rory Tollett in the Austin Healey 100M was much closer smaller, less than a tenth behind on a 1.25.975.
+Jonathan’s time of 1.24.571 was itself over a second ahead of the LECo of Scott Quattlebaum who recorded a 1.25.887 although the gap to 4th placed Rory Tollett in the Austin Healey 100M was much smaller, less than a tenth behind on a 1.25.975.
 Half a second back in 5th with a time of 1.26.480 was Andrew Mitchell in his Lotus Elite which he was sharing with Mark Morgan, this pairing now performing consistently well.
 Another driver pairing was in 6th, the AC Ace entered by David Cottingham and shared with Adrian King with a best time of 1.26.668.
 Marc Gordon (Jaguar XK150) and Tim Stamper (Aston Martin DB2/4) shared the 4th row with times of 1.26.799 and 1.27.704.
 In view of past performances, I would have expected Marc to be a little higher up the grid but Tim’s time was pretty good considering that, historically, he has tended not to worry too much about his qualifying position.
-Andy Shepherd’a time of 1.27.781 kept him ahead of what appeared to be a slightly subdued Brian Arculus in his Lotus Elite, another who I would have expected to be a little higher up the grid.
+Andy Shepherd’s time of 1.27.781 kept him ahead of what appeared to be a slightly subdued Brian Arculus in his Lotus Elite, another who I would have expected to be a little higher up the grid.
 Brian’s time was 1.28.122 and I do wonder whether, despite a dry track, there was a certain degree of wariness on the part of the drivers to push too hard on this challenging track.
 Save it for the race!

 I know that David Alexander was pressing on hard to set pole but the Elite is set up incredibly stiffly to have both offside wheels waving about in the air.
 Photo - Jeff Bloxham